Amalaviya3030/AryanMalaviya-BugReports/.github/ISSUE_TEMPLATE/bug_report.md

  - Version: N/A

 **Smartphone (please complete the following information):**
-  -Device: The issue is consistent across all devices as it's
-                 a web-based issue
+ - Device: The issue is consistent across all devices as it's a web-based issue
  - OS: The issue is consistent across all operating systems as it's a web-based issue